zolbooo/powerhusky/README.md

 ## Architecture

-There are two key parts of this toolchain: daemon and webhook. **Note:** currently, only GCE and Gitlab are supported.
+There are two key parts of this toolchain: daemon and webhook.
+They communicate with each other using JSON-RPC 2.0 with namespace `RPCHandler`.
+For client specs, please see `webhook/rpc/client.go`. **Note:** currently, only GCE and Gitlab are supported.

 ### Daemon